kssuraaj28/kssuraaj28.github.io/_posts/2020-01-18-First-steps.md

 >You: Hey bro, I just bought this cool i3 processor!
 It's super fast and has registers that are 64 bits in size and all. *\*Flexes*

->Me (A noob who still uses a 16 bit 8086): Oh wow, let my run all my games on yours..
+>Me (A noob who still uses a 16 bit 8086): Oh wow, let me run all my games on yours..

 >You: Ummmm....
 No you can't do that...